MayankRao2006/Heart_Failure_Prediction/README.md

-# HeartPredictor
+# Heart Failure Predictor

-HeartPredictor is a **machine learning project** that predicts the likelihood of heart disease in patients using medical data.
+Heart Failure Predictor is a **machine learning project** that predicts the likelihood of heart disease in patients using medical data.
 This project demonstrates a complete ML pipeline: from preprocessing raw data to training a model, and making predictions on new data.

 ---